alessandro-barletta/alessandro-barletta.github.io/_pages/about.md

 I completed my undergraduate education at the University of Florida (go Gators!).
 While there, I worked under [Dr. Sara Pollock](https://people.clas.ufl.edu/spollock/) on momentum-accelerated power iterations and Krylov subspace methods.

 I am always open to collaboration!
+When not doing math, there is a reasonably high probability that I am spending time with my cat, [Roscoe](/roscoe/), whom I adopted when in Gainesville at the now-defunct [Feeline Good Cat Cafè](https://www.instagram.com/feelinegoodcatcafe/).